Kattoor, Alappuzha

+Schools

 The Holy Family Higher Secondary School is basically a government aided school is run by Holy Family Visitation Congregation Convent, Kattoor under the guide ship of Alleppey Diocese Corporate Management for Schools.
 It is one of the 3 Higher Secondary Schools run by the Corporate Management.
 The school has a history of more than 90 years of service to bring up education, culture and economy of this coastal village.
 Basically, the medium of instruction in this school is Malayalam.
 Because of intense desire of parents to improve their children's English Language ability and to compete in a global education and employment market, the management of school began medium of instruction and learning as English in a few divisions in each standards.
 As well as, a new School accredited to Central Board of Secondary Education is started along with the school.

 School's alumni's are now excelling in their own careers.
 Many politicians, professionals such as doctors, engineers, technologists, business men, business administrators, medical professionals etc., who are products of this school are working different parts of globe.

-The importance given to the Co-curricular and Extra- curricular activities is being appreciated by the public.
+The importance given to the co-curricular and extra- curricular activities is being appreciated by the public.